svenvc/zinc/zinc-http-components-paper.md

 HTTP is by design a stateless protocol: each request/response cycle is independent.
-This principle is crucial to the scaleability of the internet.
+This principle is crucial to the scalability of the internet.
 However, in web applications like a shopping cart in an online store, state is needed.
 During your interaction with the web application, the server needs to know that your request/responses are part of your session: you log in, you add items to your shopping cart